SATISFACTORY ACADEMIC PROGRESS STANDARDS FOR FEDERAL FINANCIAL AID

 - A graduate student must achieve or maintain a minimum cumulative grade point average of 3.0.

-- A graduate student must satisfactorily complete a minimum of fifty percent (50%) of the courses that he/she attempts at the institution.
+- A graduate student must satisfactorily complete a minimum of fifty percent (50%) of the courses that he/she attempts.
 Please note that courses dropped from a student's schedule after the published drop/add period are included in the completion percentage.

 - A graduate student must complete requirements for a single master's degree within 6 years of beginning the program.